 How To Create And Customize A WordPress Child Theme

-With just a little bit of programming language, you can already change so much with your existing template, and you can start to build your own templates as you go.
-Child themes are the backups of your original themes, you can make any amount of changes to a child theme without having to worry about pushing out broken changes on a live production WordPress installation.
-Child themes though, aren’t necessarily easier to work with that a custom hard theme, but do offer a few unique twists in the way a WP theme can be built to better support your ideas for the perfect design.
+With just a little bit of programming language, you can already change so much with your existing template.
+You can also start to build your own templates as you go.
+Child themes are the backups of your original themes.
+You can make any changes to a child theme without worrying about pushing out broken changes on a live production WordPress installation.
+Child themes though aren’t necessarily easier to work with than a custom hard theme, but do offer a few unique twists in the way a WP theme can be built to better support your ideas for the perfect design.
 An advanced tutorial covering the full spectrum of WordPress child themes.

 Best Practices: Why and How to Create a Child Theme in WordPress

-Child Themes are themes which inherit and override the styles and templates of their parents.
+Child Themes are themes that inherit and override the styles and templates of their parents.
 Just as in life, without parents, there are no children.
 In WordPress, Child Themes cannot exist without parent themes.
-A parent theme is any theme that is created as a stand alone theme.
-Every single default theme that WordPress is shipped with (Twenty Fifteen, Twenty Fourteen, etc) are parent themes.
-They do not depend on any other theme in order to work and function.
+A parent theme is any theme that is created as a stand-alone theme.
+Each default theme that WordPress is shipped with (Twenty Fifteen, Twenty Fourteen, etc) are parent themes.
+They do not depend on any other theme to work and function.
 So if you are looking for a more narrow approach to child themes, take a look at Matt Cromwell’s introductory guide for WP Child Themes.